The University of Reading is proud to receive recognition for our work in supporting staff and students in underrepresented groups.

 The Race Equality Charter Mark was introduced by the Equality Challenge Unit in 2015 and provides a framework for universities to identify and reflect on any institutional or cultural barriers affecting staff or students.

-We became a member of the Race Equality Charter in 2016 and in July 2018 submitted our analysis and an ambitious 4 year action plan to Advance-HE / ECU.
-We await the results, but are already pressing ahead with the actions that we believe will take us towards Race Equality at Reading.
+We have been a member of the Race Equality Charter since 2016 and in July 2018 submitted our analysis and an ambitious 4 year action plan to Advance-HE / ECU.
+Unfortunately we were not successful but received very valuable recommendations and feedback.
+We are now pressing ahead with the actions we believe will take up towards Race Equality at Reading and will take a view about resubmission for a charter mark once some of those actions have been completed.

-You can read about the key themes of the action plan here:
+You can read more about the action plan here:

 Stonewall Workplace Equality Index